-The Winchester and District Canoe Club is fully committed to safeguarding the wellbeing of its members.
+Winchester Canoe Club is fully committed to safeguarding the well-being of its members.
 All members should show respect and understanding for the rights, safety and welfare of others, and conduct themselves in a way that reflects the principles of the Club.

-- Club coaches should follow the BCU Code of Ethics.
+- Club coaches and helpers should follow the British Canoeing Code of Ethics.

-- All Club coaches, helpers and officials working with young people should read and adhere to the BCU Child Protection and Harassment Policy.
+- All Club coaches, helpers and officials working with young people should read and adhere to the British Canoeing Safeguarding Children Policy and Safeguarding Adult Policy.
 The Club will follow the guidance of the policy in the event of any concerns or allegations.

-- The club will encourage and support helpers to gain qualifications and assist coaches to stay updated.
+- Any paddler who coaches for the Club should be a member of British Canoeing.
+The club will encourage and support helpers to gain qualifications and assist coaches to stay updated.

-- The Club will identify a person whose role it is to deal with any issues concerning Child Protection and Harassment and notify this person to all members.
-Anyone with concerns with respect to Child Abuse or Harassment should contact that person.
-If that person is unavailable they can contact the Club Chairman or the BCU Child Protection Harassment Officer.
+- The Club will identify a person whose role it is to deal with any issues concerning Safeguarding (Club Welfare Officer) and notify this person to all members.
+Anyone with concerns with respect to the welfare of a club member or participant should contact that person.
+If that person is unavailable they can contact the British Canoeing Safeguarding Officer.

-- The Club will adopt and regularly review its Operating and Safety Policies.
+- The Club will adopt and regularly review a Health and Safety Policy.

-- The Club will review this Policy annually.
+- The Club will review the Safeguarding Policy annually.